 You are expected to act impartially in relation to political parties.
-It is a matter of professional discipline that any personal party political allegiance does not influence our work
+It is a matter of professional discipline that any personal party political allegiance does not influence our work.

 We do not have a ban on individuals being a member of a political party.
-It is important that staff members and volunteers can take part in democracy if they wish to.
-We would expect to have a broad range of political allegiances across our staff group, and amongst our supporters.
+It is important that all colleagues can take part in democracy if they wish to.
+We would expect to have a broad range of political allegiances across our colleague group, and amongst our supporters.